 Women’s Week is an annual, weeklong event focused on the issues and challenges faced by those who identify as female or women.
 Topics are relevant to today’s socioeconomic and political climate, intersectionality and cultural movements.
 Women’s Week is planned by a volunteer committee of students, faculty, and staff collaborating across the university.
-All are welcome to get involved and to participate!
+All are welcome to get involved and participate!

 Allies in ActivismWhile acknowledging colonialism and continued efforts to disenfranchise Indigenous women and their communities, this year’s events celebrated Indigenous knowledge and power.
 Women who are unapologetic in their activism and building of institutions and cultural spaces where people might flourish shared concrete examples of successful activism in the arenas of self-determination, politics and the law.